princeton-nlp/ALCE/README.md

 bash download_data.sh
 ```

 All the data will be stored in `data/`.
-Our data included top-100 DPR/GTR retrieved results for ASQA and QAMPARI, and top-100 BM25 retrieved results for QAMPARI.
+Our data included top-100 DPR/GTR retrieved results for ASQA and QAMPARI, and top-100 BM25 retrieved results for ELI5.
 We also provide reranked oracle retrieval results, where top-5 passages can achieve the same recall as the original top-100 recall.

 ### Retrieval